If you live in our catchment area and own your own home, you may be eligible for a free boiler.

 Someone at the property must be in receipt of one of the benefits listed below.

-If you meet the criteria and would like to claim your free boiler, please fill in the form and we will be in touch soon.
+If you meet the criteria and would like to claim your free boiler, please fill in the free boiler application.

 The free boiler scheme is a term used for one of the measures implemented by the government as part of the "ECO" scheme.